ktrns/scrnaseq/README.md

 # Documentation

-## Demultiplexing with hashtag oligos
+## Pre-Workflow: Demultiplexing with hashtag oligos

 ### Running the script
 The Pre-Workflow can be run from outside the actual Rmarkdown script.
 When you are using the render function of the `rmarkdown` package you can run the script as follows: